SamuelYannick/phase-4-code-challenge-superheroes/README.md

 ## Overview

-This project is a Flask-based REST API for managing superheroes, their powers, and the relationships between them.
-It allows users to retrieve heroes and their respective powers, update power descriptions, and assign powers to heroes with specific strength levels.
+This project is a Flask-based REST API for managing superheroes, their powers and the relationships between them.
+It allows users to retrieve heroes and their respective powers, update power descriptions and assign powers to heroes with specific strength levels.

 ## Features